-Here is the list of major features supported by Euphoria −
+Here is the list of major features of Euphoria −

-Supports dynamic storage allocation which means variables grow or shrink without the programmer having to worry about allocating and freeing of memory.
-This means it takes care of garbage collection automatically.
+It supports dynamic storage allocation which means variables grow or shrink without the programmer having to worry about allocating and freeing the memory.
+It takes care of garbage collection automatically.

-Provides an optimizing Euphoria To C Translator which you can use to translate your Euphoria program into C and then compile it with a C compiler to get an executable (.exe) file.
-This can boost your program speed often by a factor of 2x to 5x.
+It provides an optimizing Euphoria-To-C translator which you can use to translate your Euphoria program into C and then compile it with a C compiler to get an executable (.exe) file.
+This can boost your program speed by 2 to 5 times.

 Underlying hardware are completely hidden which means programs are not aware of word-lengths, underlying bit-level representation of values, byte-order etc.

 Euphoria is available on Windows, Linux, FreeBSD, and OSX.
-Here is the bare minimum version required for all the platforms −
+Here is the bare minimum version required with the following platforms −

-To run the WIN32 version of Euphoria, you need Windows 95 or any later version of Windows.
+WIN32 version − You need Windows 95 or any later version of Windows.
 It runs fine on XP and Vista.

-To run the Linux version of Euphoria you need any reasonably up-to-date Linux distribution, that has libc6 or later.
-For example, Red Hat 5.2 or later will work fine.
+Linux version − You need any reasonably up-to-date Linux distribution, that has libc6 or later.
+For example, Red Hat 5.2 or later works fine.

-To run the FreeBSD version of Euphoria you need any reasonably up-to-date FreeBSD distribution.
+FreeBSD version − You need any reasonably up-to-date FreeBSD distribution.

-To run the Mac OS X version of Euphoria, you need any reasonably up-to-date Intel based Mac.
+Mac OS X version − You need any reasonably up-to-date Intel based Mac.

-Even though, Euphoria is simple, fast and flexible enough for the programmers, but still it does not provide call support for many important functionalities e.g. Network Programming.
+Even though Euphoria is simple, fast, and flexible enough for the programmers; it does not provide call support for many important functionalities.
+For example, network programming.

-But now a days, language is getting popular very fast and hope to have nice utilities and books available for the language very soon.
+But these days, the language is getting popular very fast and you can hope to have nice utilities and books available for the language very soon.